hpcleuven/VscDocumentation/source/access/access_using_mobaxterm.rst

    :alt: session desktop shortcut

-8. Now you can repeat these steps for the other :ref:`VSC clusters <hardware>` you are planning to use.
+8. Now you can create connections to other :ref:`VSC clusters <hardware>` by repeating these steps and changing the address of the cluster.
    You will have then a shortcut on the Sessions tab of the left sidebar for each of them to connect to.